 Can Air Pollution Cause Lung Conditions?

 Air pollution isn’t just a problem for people who already have some form of lung damage or breathing problem.
-Over time, exposure to air pollution at high enough levels can actually cause new lug conditions to develop in otherwise healthy people.
+Over time, exposure to air pollution at high enough levels can actually cause new lung conditions to develop in otherwise healthy people.
 Research done by the British Lung Foundation suggests that long-term exposure to outdoor air pollution can contribute to lung cancer, asthma, and even COPD.
-And if children are exposed for a long period of time, it can significantly affect how their lungs develop – so much so that children who grow up in highly polluted areas are much more likely to develop asthma.
+And if children are exposed for a long period of time, it can significantly affect how their lungs develop.
+So much, so that children who grow up in highly polluted areas are much more likely to develop asthma.
 This can (and does) occur in perfectly healthy people, but air pollution is even more dangerous for: